Oracle Java Audit

 Can Oracle track our Java downloads?

-Yes, Oracle tracks Java downloads and updates from its website using its IP address or user account.
+Yes, Oracle tracks Java downloads and updates from its website using the IP address or user account associated with it.
 They use these records during audits to identify unlicensed usage.

 Ignoring Oracle’s audit requests increases pressure.
-Oracle will escalate to senior management, threaten formal audits, or involve its legal team, significantly increasing potential costs.
+Oracle will escalate the issue to senior management, threaten formal audits, or involve its legal team, which will significantly increase potential costs.

 Will Oracle contact our C-level executives during an audit?